-Keep in mind though, that raw food diets are rich in protein and fat, and may be too rich for some pets.
+Keep in mind though, that raw food diets are rich in protein and fat, and might be too rich for some pets.
 Portion control is important for pets with weight issues, but for those that have suffered from illnesses like pancreatitis, this type of diet can be risky if not transitioned and fed appropriately.

 Recommended Raw Foods:

 A great alternative to raw diets are freeze-dried or dehydrated foods.
 They are limited in ingredients and lower in simple carbohydrates.
 They use minimal or no heat to remove the moisture from the food, leaving the nutrients intact and in their natural state.

 This style of food will be naturally preserved and requires fewer if any, vitamin and mineral additives.
 This will allow the body to process the essential nutrients quicker and easier.